rogino/COSCNotes/COSC264/Test Notes.md

 ### Go-Back-*N*

 No more than *N* unacknowledged packets.
 Receiver sends cumulative ACK.
-On timeout, all packets reset
+On timeout, all packets reset.

 #### Selective Repeat